postfalk/z80/README.md

 I/O:

 00h - 03h   PIO
   00h         PORT A - ctrl
   01h         PORT A - data
   02h         PORT B - ctrl
   03h         PORT B - data
-80h -         available
+80h - 87h   UART - TL16C550A

-Since we have currently only a simple 1 bit address decoder (OR) on address pin 7 only two devices can be addressed.
-TODO: Use 74HCT238 to increase this number to 8.
+Using the 74HCT138 for address decoding we can address 8 devices (2 of the lines are still unused).
+The wiring is a little bit unusual here: A - A7, B - A6, C - A5

 ***Example code in this project***